lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 * Critics of PCA suggest
   + "At best it is a common factor analysis with some error added and at worst an unrecognizable hodgepodge of things from which nothing can be determined" (Cliff, 1987, p.
 349).
   + PCA should never be described as FA and the resulting components should not be treated as reverently as true, latent variable, *factors*.
-  + To most of us (i.e., scientist-practitioners), the difference is largely from the algorithm used to  drive the solutions.
+  + To most of us (i.e., scientist-practitioners), the difference is largely from the algorithm used to derive the solutions.
 This is true for Field [@field_discovering_2012] also, who uses the terms interchangeably.
 My take:  use whichever you like, just be precise in the language describing what you did.

 ## Going Back to the Future:  What, then, is Omega?